davekinkead/thesis/chapters/03-questioning-the-jury-theory/lit-review.md

 ## Proving A Distribution-free Generalization Of The Condorcet Jury Theorem
 @owen1989

-> In particular, Grofman (1978) generalized the Condorcet Jury Theorem by replacing Assumption 2 (voter homo- geneity) with the assumption that voter competence is normally distributed with a variance equal to the binomial variance. p3
+> In particular, Grofman (1978) generalized the Condorcet Jury Theorem by replacing Assumption 2 (voter homogeneity) with the assumption that voter competence is normally distributed with a variance equal to the binomial variance. p3

 > Theorem II also shows us that, for large n, except for the ‘knife-edge’ case p =t, if we know p (indeed if we merely know whether p is less than or greater than +, we would know virtually all we needed to estimate group competence.  p4

-> Part (3) of Theorem II, which gives the quite paradoxical result that groups which are on average ‘half-wits’ (a=+) can gener- ate a group judgmental competence anywhere from 0.39 to 0.61 - a result which does not ‘go away’ with increasing n.
+> Part (3) of Theorem II, which gives the quite paradoxical result that groups which are on average ‘half-wits’ (a=+) can generate a group judgmental competence anywhere from 0.39 to 0.61 - a result which does not ‘go away’ with increasing n.

 ## The Condorcet Jury Theorem, Free Speech, and Correlated Votes